Sales taxes in the United States: Georgia

-Starting in 2013, Georgia now imposes a one-time title ad valorem tax (TAVT) on all vehicles sold within the state (both dealer and private sales are included in this tax).
+Starting in 2013, Georgia imposed a one-time title ad valorem tax (TAVT) on all vehicles sold within the state (both dealer and private sales are subject to this tax).
 The TAVT is based on the fair market value of the vehicle.
 However, Georgia no longer charges sales tax on motorized vehicles, and those purchases that fall into the TAVT taxation system no longer pay the annual ad valorem taxes on vehicles.
 Essentially, the new TAVT combined the annual vehicle ad valorem tax and sales tax on vehicles.
 Non-motorized vehicles do not qualify for the TAVT system and are therefore subject to annual ad valorem tax.
 Vehicles being brought from out of state are also subject to TAVT.
 Vehicle sales or use taxes paid to other states are not credited towards TAVT in Georgia.

-Georgia has many exemptions available to specific businesses and industries, and charities and other nonprofits such as churches are exempt.
+Georgia offers many exemptions to specific businesses and industries, and charities and other nonprofits, such as churches, are exempt.
 To identify potential exemptions, businesses and consumers must research the laws and rules for sales and use tax and review current exemption forms.

 Guam

-Guam has no general sales tax imposed on the consumer with the exception of admissions, use, and hotel occupancy taxes; however, businesses must pay 5% tax on their monthly gross income.
-There are no separate municipal, county, school district or improvement district taxes.
+Guam has no general sales tax imposed on consumers, except for admissions, use, and hotel occupancy taxes; however, businesses must pay a 5% tax on their monthly gross income.
+There are no separate municipal, county, school district, or improvement district taxes.

-Use tax is 5% on non-exempt personal property imported to Guam.
-Hotel tax is 11% of daily room rate.
-Alcoholic beverage tax varies depending on the beverage.
-Additionally there are tobacco taxes, real property taxes, amusement taxes, recreational facility taxes, and liquid fuel taxes.
+The use tax is 5% on non-exempt personal property imported into Guam.
+Hotel tax is 11% of the daily room rate.
+The alcoholic beverage tax varies by beverage.
+Additionally, there are tobacco, real property, amusement, recreational facility, and liquid fuel taxes.

 That Business Privilege Tax rate increased from 4% to 5% effective June 1, 2018.
-It was originally expected to be changed back to 4% on October 1, 2018, when Guam anticipated enacting a 2% sales and use tax.
+It was originally expected to revert to 4% on October 1, 2018, when Guam was anticipated to enact a 2% sales and use tax.
 That bill was repealed, and the expiration of the reduced Business Privilege Tax rate was repealed, leaving the 5% rate in effect.